CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description is functional and covers both what the skill does and when to use it, with a reasonably distinct niche.
-However, it could benefit from more specific concrete actions and broader trigger term coverage to capture natural user language like 'scrape', 'read webpage', or 'open link'.
+However, it could benefit from more specific concrete actions and broader trigger term coverage to capture natural user language like 'scrape', 'read webpage', or 'browse a link'.
 There's also a minor grammatical issue ('reference pages http/https URLs' reads awkwardly).

 Suggestions